Tetz95/linux-g13-driver/README.md

 I haven't changed the fundamental code because I'm by no means a coder, but we'll see what happens from here.
 I'll eventually write a .service file for systemd and perhaps package it for the AUR.
 The service file should work with Ubuntu 15.04 and above.

 ##Notes
 I've tried this on 64-bit Arch Linux and it works so far.
 I haven't tried it in 64-bit Ubuntu but it should work there, too.
+I'm having a hard time getting udev rules to work so this can run in user mode.
+It seems that `/dev/uinput` is in the kernel and loads before anything is writable and the file's permissions don't get modified.

 ##Requirements